-The 10 Best Road Trips in America
+We Planned Out the 10 Best Road Trips in America, Just for You

 1. First, make a quick stop inland for a necessary Santa Barbara wine tour.

 2. Relive history and plan a trip to the legendary Hearst Castle.
 Be sure to see the lavish Neptune pool along with the prohibition era wine cellar.
-For more information visit hearstcastle.org.

 3. Stay at the Post Ranch Inn in Carmel—a serene retreat on the California coastline.
-You can even rent your own private luxury tree house with a fireplace, king bed, and skylight to watch the stars.
-For more information visit postranchinn.com.
+You can even rent your own private luxury tree house with a fireplace, king bed and skylight to watch the stars.

 4. For a fine dining experience try the Post Ranch Inn’s award winning restaurant, Sierra Mar, and enjoy breathtaking views high while you chow down.

 5. The Big Sur Bakery is a local favorite and its over-sized pastries and wood-fired American classics are the perfect ingredients to enjoy on your scenic Californian road trip.
-For more information visit bigsurbakery.com.

 Photo: